humandoing/JarIndexer/README.markdown

 ## Why is the code old and crappy?

 The code for JarIndexer is old and crappy because I haven't worked on it for about 5 years.
 Actually, I can't even remember how long it's been.
 But I keep getting emails about it, and people keep using it, and it still works.
-So better to let it out into the world then keep it locked up on my laptop.
+So better to let it out into the world than keep it locked up on my laptop.

 ## How does it work?